nithincninan/jsnad-nodejs-certification/PackageJson/2.Install-dependencies/npm-install-dependencies.md

+Installing Dependencies (1)

 - Once a folder has a package.json file, dependencies can be installed.

-Install a logger: npm install pino
+Install a logger:

+- npm install pino
   ```
   added 13 packages, and audited 14 packages in 2s